 A significant interaction does occur between 142 and 141m6(-), which has been suggested16,45 as occurring via vibration-torsion-rotational coupling; additionally we have concluded that there is a possible interaction between 142m0 and 202m6(+).
 Frustratingly, the appearance of the 703 cm-1 emission band suggests that there may be an interaction between 142m1 and 141202m1, but the mechanism for this is unclear, but could be vibrational-rotational (Coriolis) in origin, but we currently favour the 141202m2291m1 interaction.
 Moreover, we particularly highlight the appearance of many vibtor bands that have activity involving 141 when exciting via 142, with a number of these also involving combinations with 201, such as 141201m2 at 576 cm-1, 141201m3(+) at 600 cm-1 141201m4 at 634 cm-1, 141202m1 at 703 cm-1, as well as 141191m3(+) at 800 cm-1.
 We explicitly note that the transitions involving m1 and m2 and m4 must originate from 142m1, while transitions involving m0, m3(+) and m6(±) must originate from 142m0.
 Further, we have seen that the 291m2 level is active when exciting via 111 and suggests an interaction between the 291m2 and 111m1 levels.
 Overall, there is compelling evidence for the involvement of the m1 torsional level in promoting activity through vibration-torsion coupling mechanisms.
+In principle, if the band centres can be precisely determined, then quantitative information on the interactions between the various levels can be extracted from the spectra, as done by GL recently,16 although all pertinent levels would ideally be observed.
+It is also possible to calculate the interactions using quantum chemistry, but this would require reliable anharmonic couplings and/or van der Waals interactions to be calculated.
+Both of these are challenging, particularly in the S1 state, where the out-of-plane vibrations prove to be challenging.15,28

 That we see significant couplings at these very low wavenumbers is, of course, unusual.
 In Ref.
 33 we have explicitly looked at the density of states, comparing pClFB, pFT, pDFB and pXyl.
 There we saw that there was a very erratic build-up in the density of states of ‘pure’ vibrational levels that did not differ too much for each of the molecules at < 1000 cm-1; however, there was a dramatic increase in the DOS once vibtor levels were included, but the build-up is still erratic at very low wavenumbers.
 It is becoming indisputable that there is clear evidence for the methyl rotor having a dramatic direct impact on the make-up of the energy levels of molecules, and that this impacts on the couplings between these and so, as a consequence, on photophysical and photochemical behaviour.